GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Input & Output
-Python has a single input and output function for a terminal text-based:
+Python has a single input and output function for a text-based terminal:

 * **Input function `input()`**: the function shows the text inside the parenthesis on a terminal and accepts text data written when pressed Enter/Return key.
 * **Output function `print()`**: the function shows the text inside the parenthesis on a terminal.